Your Guide to Immediate Roadside Sanctions (“IRS”) by DUI Lawyers in Alberta

 Once the 24-hour period expires, the suspension is lifted automatically, and you do not need to reinstate your licence.
 You do, however, need to secure your licence back from the police (if they took it) before you can drive again.

 - IRS: Novice: This sanction is only imposed upon drivers who hold a learner’s license or a probationary license.
 A novice driver is not permitted to have any amount of alcohol in their system, and even a ‘warn’ result on a breathalyzer will result in a penalty.

 You will be immediately suspended for 30 days, your vehicle will be seized for 7 days, you will receive a fine of $200 plus a victim fine surcharge, and you may be subject to additional reinstatement conditions.

-- IRS: Commercial: This sanction is only imposed on drivers who are operating a commercial vehicle, such as a delivery truck or bus, with any drugs or alcohol in their system.
+- IRS: Commercial: This sanction is only imposed upon drivers who are operating a commercial vehicle, such as a delivery truck or bus, with any drugs/alcohol in system.

 Like novice drivers, commercial drivers are not permitted to have any amount of alcohol in their system.
 The penalty for this sanction depends on whether it has happened before:

 First time: You will be immediately suspended from driving for 3 days, you will receive a fine of $300 plus a victim fine surcharge, and you may be subject to additional reinstatement conditions;